 That said there is usually a lot going on and the look is often trendy, not timeless, and lacking a focal point.

 Less is more and not every area of your design needs to stand out.

 Pro Tip: Pull no more than THREE inspiration images from Pinterest, Instagram, magazines or online.

 It’s ok to pin and save a lot during the brain dump stage when you are gathering ideas but then get laser-focused.

-Narrow it down to your top three so you can really hone in on the look and feel you are after.
+Narrow it down to your top three bathroom inspiration images so you can really hone in on the look and feel you are after.

 3. Make Your Dream List